jennyrhee/flood-events/docs/final-report.md

 **Table 11**.
 Feature importances determined by the random forest model.

 The feature importances can be found in Table 11.
-As expected, precipitation was by far the most importance feature (0.610 vs. 0.084 for fastest 5 sec wind speed in second place).
+As expected, precipitation was by far the most important feature (0.610 vs. 0.084 for fastest 5 sec wind speed in second place).
 The least important features for the model were seasonal and regional.

 ## 6. Recommendation

 In terms of our business decision of optimizing recall, the random forest performed the best with f-2 score = 0.839 vs. logistic regression f-2 score = 0.836.
-Being that we want to minimize overlooking flood events, I would recommend implementing a random forest classification model.
+Being that we want to minimize false negatives (i.e., overlooking flood events), I would recommend implementing a random forest classification model.

 ### 6.1.
 Future Direction